What is a Targeted Attack?

 Targeted attacks against civil society are growing increasingly sophisticated, as governments and malicious actors continue to invest heavily in technology as a weapon of repression and surveillance against journalists, activists, and nonprofits.

 At the same time, the global spyware industry is expanding rapidly, with new players developing advanced tools designed to evade detection and oversight.
-Emerging technologies—such as AI-driven surveillance, deepfake manipulation, and biometric monitoring—are adding new layers of digital threat that blur the line between security and control.

 For civil-society organizations, journalists, and human-rights defenders, the coming years will require stronger collaboration, technical resilience, and robust international regulation.
 As defenders evolve, so too will attackers—making digital security, capacity building, and collective defense more essential than ever to protect human rights and democracy in the digital age.